 Sudden change in diet:

 Kittens can be sensitive to dietary changes.
-Find out prior to adopting a kitten what it has been eating and stay with that brand in the early days.
+Find out before adopting a kitten what it has been eating and stay with that brand in the early days.
 If you do want to change the type or brand of food, do so over a few days.
 Add a small amount of the new food to the usual diet, so say 80% regular food, 20% new food, and increase the quantity of the new food while decreasing the quantity of the old food.

 When a kitten weans, most of them become intolerant to lactose, which are the natural sugars in the milk.
 Kittens produce an enzyme in their small intestine called lactase which breaks down lactose in the milk and converts it into glucose and galactose, to produce energy.
 As kittens wean, the body greatly decreases or completely shuts down lactase production, after all, most mammals stop drinking milk once they have weaned, so it is no longer necessary for the body to produce lactase.